 For financial reporting purposes, the City of Carroll has included all funds, organizations, agencies, boards, commissions and authorities.
 The City has also considered all potential component units for which it is financially accountable, and other organizations for which the nature and significance of their relationship with the City are such that exclusion would cause the City's financial statements to be misleading or incomplete.
 The Governmental Accounting Standards Board has set forth criteria to be considered in determining financial accountability.
-These criteria include appointing a voting majority of an organization or (2) the potential for the organization to provide specific benefits to, or impose specific financial burdens on the City.
+These criteria include appointing a voting majority of an organization's governing body, and (1) the ability of the City to impose its will on that organization or (2) the potential for the organization to provide specific benefits to, or impose specific financial burdens on the City.
 The City has no component units that meet the Governmental Accounting Standards Board criteria.